-The next conference and gathering, will be held from Friday 20 to Sunday 22 September 2019 at the Historic Environment Scotland Conservation Centre at The Engine Shed, Stirling, Scotland.
-The BLF is most grateful to HES for its support of the 2019 conference and gathering.
+The 2019 Conference and Gathering will be held from Friday 20 to Sunday 22 September at the Historic Environment Scotland Conservation Centre at The Engine Shed, Stirling, Scotland.
+The BLF is most grateful to HES for its support of this event.

-The themes will be Lime Finishes and Lime in Extreme Climates with papers on these topics interspersed with contributions from members.
+The themes are Lime Finishes and Lime in Extreme Climates with papers on these topics interspersed with contributions from members.
 There will be hands-on activities at nearby Doune Castle, where it is proposed to build and fire a small-scale kiln using shell and fired with peat.

 A highlight will be a dinner in the Great Hall of Stirling Castle.
 The Great Hall was built for James IV and completed in 1503.
 The Hall was converted into barracks in the eighteenth century and housed soldiers until the late twentieth century.
 The Great Hall has been recreated in a meticulous restoration involving much research, investigation of surviving original features, and testing of traditional methods, including re-liming.
 The Great Hall now shines in its yellow cost, a colour known as ‘King’s Gold’.
 The Baker Memmorial Lecture will be presented by Tim Meek who worked on the project to restore the Great Hall of Stirling Castle.